pyeon9/kakfa-example/README.md

 # kakfa-example
-A simple example producer &amp; consumer of kafka-python
+A simple example code of producer &amp; consumer for kafka-python